Advaith3600/PowerToys-Run-Currency-Converter/README.md

 You can input mathematical expressions, and the plugin will evaluate them using the BODMAS rule.
 The permitted operations are `+` (addition), `-` (subtraction), `*` (multiplication), and `/` (division).
 The use of brackets is also supported.

 ![Screenshot](screenshots/screenshot6.png)

-## Installation

-There are multiple ways to install the Currency Converter plugin for PowerToys:

-### Method 1: Manual Installation

-1. Download the latest release of the Currency Converter from the [releases page](https://github.com/advaith3600/powertoys-run-currency-converter/releases).
-2. Extract the zip file's contents to your PowerToys modules directory (usually `%LOCALAPPDATA%\Microsoft\PowerToys\PowerToys Run\Plugins`).
-3. Restart PowerToys to complete the installation process.

-### Method 2: Executable File

-1. Download the executable file for the Currency Converter plugin from the [releases page](https://github.com/advaith3600/powertoys-run-currency-converter/releases).
-2. Run the executable file and follow the installation instructions.
-3. Restart PowerToys.

-### Method 3: Using Winget

-1. Open a command prompt or PowerShell window.
-2. Run the following command: `winget install advaith.CurrencyConverterPowerToys`.
-3. Wait for the installation to complete.
-4. Restart PowerToys.

-Please note that you only need to exit PowerToys when updating the Currency Converter plugin.
-Choose the method that suits your preference and enjoy using the Currency Converter plugin in PowerToys!

 ## Conversion API